FABFILTER VOLCANO 3

 If one of the signals has an intensity difference or delay, the auditory event will migrate from the midpoint to the loudspeaker that radiates the stronger or first-arriving signal.

-An inter-channel intensity difference of approximately 15 dB is sufficient to position the source at either loudspeaker and an inter-channel time difference between 630 μs and 1 ms is sufficient to position the source at the loudspeaker reproducing the leading signal.
+An inter-channel intensity difference of approximately 15 dB is sufficient to position the source at either loudspeaker, and an inter-channel time difference between 630 μs and 1 ms is sufficient to position the source at the loudspeaker emanating the leading signal.

 When the relative arrival time difference between two coherent sounds exceeds the upper limit of summing localisation (1 ms), a different spatial auditory event occurs called the precedence effect.

 In this case, the auditory system perceives a sound as coming from the position of the leading sound when the arrival time difference falls within a specific boundary defined by a lower and an upper limit.
-With arrival time differences between 1 ms and 30 ms, the two sound sources are perceived as a fused spatial auditory event, which is localised at the lead loudspeaker with no apparent contribution from the lag loudspeaker.
+With arrival time differences between 1 ms and 30 ms, the two sound sources are perceived as a fused spatial auditory event localised at the lead loudspeaker with no apparent spatial contribution from the lag loudspeaker.
+However, while the lag sound does not add information relating to localisability, it adds a sense of spaciousness and depth to the sound.

 Haas Effect